corda/corda/docs/source/generating-a-node.rst

 -----------------
 Corda provides a gradle plugin called ``Cordform`` that allows you to automatically generate and configure a set of nodes.
-Here is an example ``Cordform`` task called ``deployNodes`` that creates three nodes, defined in the `Kotlin CorDapp Template <https://github.com/corda/cordapp-template-kotlin/blob/release-V2/build.gradle#L97>`_:
+Here is an example ``Cordform`` task called ``deployNodes`` that creates three nodes, defined in the

+!!
+Check/change the link when the branch will be there!

+`Kotlin CorDapp Template <https://github.com/corda/cordapp-template-kotlin/blob/release-V2/build.gradle#L97>`_:

 .. sourcecode:: groovy